- I can’t decide on an engineering major. Who can help me choose a major?

 - What is the difference between engineering and engineering technology?

-- What is the difference between computer science and computer engineering?
+- What is the difference between computer science, computer engineering and information technology?

 - I do not see at UNT the engineering field that I am interested in studying (examples: Aerospace, Industrial, Petroleum, etc.).
 Can I still enter these fields if I earn a degree from UNT?

-We encourage you to schedule an appointment with Cassady Ogedegbe to discuss the different majors.
+We encourage you read our degree program descriptions.
 It would also be beneficial to take a tour of the College of Engineering and view the labs in each of the different departments.
-If you have specific questions about different departments, Cassady can also assist you in scheduling appointments with the faculty advisors.
+If you have specific questions about different departments, you can schedule appointments with the faculty advisors.

 Generally speaking, engineering is more focused on theory and design; engineering technology is more focused on using theories and designs.
 Engineering often involves more advanced science and math requirements than engineering technology.
 Engineers often spend most of their time planning and designing, while engineering technologists spend most of their time carrying out the plans of engineers.
 You can find more information by reading our degree program descriptions.